esphome/esphome-docs/cookbook/iwoole_rgbw_table_lamp.rst

 - Ensure GPIO0 is connected to ground to get the device into programming mode, but also don't forget to disconnect this when you expect the device to start in normal mode.
 - When working with a breadboard, an FTDI adapter and jumper wires, it is very easy for something to become disconnected.
 Try to use as few wires as possible.

 7. Re-apply some heat-shrink tubing or cover the PCBs in electrical tape.
+Make sure none of the traces or solder joints are exposed anymore.
 Re-connect the LEDs (see cable orientation in one of the images above).

 8. Screw down the plate with LEDs and close the device.